exasim-project/OBR/README.md

 ### 2. Running a tree

-Finally, a tree can be run with the `obr run` command-line option:
+Finally,  operations on a tree can be run with the `obr run` command-line option:

     obr run -o fetchCase --folder path-to-tree